2020 UTV World Championship General Regulations

 MGPT9: All pits regardless if fueling a vehicle during a stop are required to have at a minimum 2-10lb dry chemical or foam equivalent fire extinguishers out and ready for use.
 If fuel duties are being performed in that pit, including dump can use, you must have at a minimum 1- 20lb dry chemical or foam equivalent manned by a dedicated person during the fueling of the vehicle.
 Any team using an approved pressurized fuel filling system is required to have at a minimum 2 – 20lb dry chemical or foam extinguishers with one being manned by a dedicated team member for the duration of the stop.
 NOTE: For pressurized fuel system see MGPT13.

-MGPT10: Young children, pets, fireworks, drones, RC cars, alcohol of any kind, smoking, and/or campfires or any open flames are not allowed in UTV World Championship pits!
+MGPT10: Unattended children, especially those under the age of 13, pets, fireworks, drones, RC cars, alcohol of any kind, smoking, and/or campfires or any open flames are not allowed in UTV World Championship hot pits!
 No exceptions!

 MGPT11: All entrants are responsible for cleaning the pit areas they use during the event.
 Teams that leave behind trash, oil, waste, or other trash will be penalized and charged a cleanup fee.